mrviduus/xUnit.OTel/README.md

 );
 ```

-## � Viewing the Data of Tests
+## Viewing the Data of Tests

-The `xUnit.OTel` package contains a `hostBuilder` that, when configured with OTLP exporters, outputs span data via gRPC to `localhost:4317` by default.
+The `xUnit.OTel` package, when configured with OTLP exporters as shown in the example below, outputs span data via gRPC to `localhost:4317`.
 To visualize this telemetry data, you can use the **Aspire Dashboard** which provides a user-friendly interface for viewing traces, metrics, and logs.

 ### Using Aspire Dashboard with Docker